 This includes a video developed by Consumer Protection WA to explain the changes.
 Translated versions are also available in:

 The Department of Communities has an important role to play in supporting Safe Tenancy as WA’s lead agency for family and domestic violence and a housing provider for government employees, public housing tenants and people living in an Aboriginal community.

-If you are a tenant in public housing, government employee housing or Aboriginal housing, please visit please visit www.communities.wa.gov.au/safetenancy or contact your regional service provider or housing office for more information.
+If you are a tenant in public housing, government employee housing or Aboriginal housing, please visit www.communities.wa.gov.au/safetenancy or contact your regional service provider or housing office for more information.

-If you are experiencing family and domestic violence please click here for information about support services.
+If you are experiencing family and domestic violence please visit the Family and Domestic Violence help page for information about support services.
 In an emergency call 000.

 To close this window immediately, click on the exit button (right) or press Ctrl +W.